tonimous/chatRoom/README.md

 # chatroom

-This is a very basic chatroom page.
-I created it to test js class, async await, callbacks and local storage.
-I used firebase for data storage.
+💬 Let's Chat! 💬

+Dive into a dynamic real-time chatroom powered by JavaScript's modern features.
+Experience the magic of async/await, callbacks, and Firebase's data storage.
+Join the conversation today!